 - Available in Stock: As you already know, you have deep insight into inventory levels when leveraging the tools within Microsoft Dynamics GP.
 You also have insight to a dashboard view of what is “Available to Promise” when conducting sales calls.
 This allows you to provide your customers with accurate information the first time.

 - Fulfillment process: There is more that goes into the fulfillment process than order entry and shipment.
 Additional work is sometimes involved, such as gift wrapping, special packaging, or crating.
 Microsoft Dynamics GP offers an advanced distribution option for these instances so you have full insight into each step.
 With this visibility, managers can find issues that arise and make important business decisions that affect the business workflow.

 - Pricing: Many of you are doing business to business and need customer specific pricing options.
 You may have a list price, but you may want to give special prices or have contracts in place that are renegotiated each year.
 The extended pricing functionality within Microsoft Dynamics GP helps you manage this with date sensitive reporting and insight.

 We’ve reviewed many of the steps you go through on a daily basis and have discovered that Microsoft Dynamics GP plays a big part in managing inventory, maintaining customer service, and streamlining your business processes.
-Find out more about Microsoft Dynamics GP for the distribution industry by visiting our website.

 Note: The inclusion of guest posts on the Panorama website does not imply endorsement of any specific product or service.
 Panorama is, and always will remain, completely independent and vendor-neutral.